buvis/scripts/README.md

 ## Update

-This can be automated if you create a post-checkout hook:
+This can be automated if you create a post-merge hook:

 1. Create `post-merge` in `.git/hooks`